-While the biggest public art projects of Nuit Blanche Toronto are located in or near the downtown core, smaller projects and galleries are scattered throughout the city.
-Since there is so much to see, be sure to make a stop at one of the Nuit Blanche Toronto event centres, located at Metro Hall (55 John Street), Nathan Phillips Square (100 Queen Street West) or Bay Street (10 Bay Street), to plan your night before setting out.
-Walking and biking is an excellent way to get around, and transit (TTC) is running all night long.
+Since there is so much to see, be sure to make a stop of one of the Nuit Blanche event centres, located at 427 Bay Street (near Nathan Phillips Square) and Queen’s Park, to map out your evening.
+Weather permitting, walking and biking is an excellent way to get around.
+TTC transit service is also running all night.